-8.4.6.3 A Full EIS will be required, in consultation with the Mississippi Valley Conservation Authority (MVCA) or Ministry of Northern Development Mines, Natural Resources and Forestry (MNDMNRF), as the case may be, where it is determined to be necessary based on the type and scale of the proposal and the nature and sensitivity of the natural heritage features that may be impacted.
+8.4.5.3 A Full EIS will be required, in consultation with the Mississippi Valley Conservation Authority (MVCA) or Ministry of Northern Development Mines, Natural Resources and Forestry (MNDMNRF), as the case may be, where it is determined to be necessary based on the type and scale of the proposal and the nature and sensitivity of the natural heritage features that may be impacted.
 In such circumstances the developer shall be fully responsible for implementing all of the recommendations of the Full EIS as a condition of development approval.

-8.4.6.4 Where required, a Full EIS shall:
+8.4.5.4 Where required, a Full EIS shall:

-- 1. research, identify and map the natural feature(s), values and functions that are potentially affected and describe the existing site conditions; - describe and map the proposed development activities, including building location, excavation, site grading, landscaping, drainage works, roadway construction, paving, and sewer and water services (if any) in relation to the natural feature(s); - predict the effects of the proposed development on the various components of the environment on the site such as wildlife, fish, vegetation, soil, surface water, groundwater, air and any other relevant factors, taking into consideration effects during and after site alteration; - 4. evaluate the significance of all predicted negative and positive effects on the various environmental considerations; - itemize and recommend all measures that can be taken to reduce or mitigate the predicted negative effects, including a timetable for implementation;
+- 1. research, identify and map the natural feature(s), values and functions that are potentially affected and describe the existing site conditions; - 2. describe and map the proposed development activities, including building location, excavation, site grading, landscaping, drainage works, roadway construction, paving, and sewer and water services (if any) in relation to the natural feature(s); - 3. predict the effects of the proposed development on the various components of the environment on the site such as wildlife, fish, vegetation, soil, surface water, groundwater, air and any other relevant factors, taking into consideration effects during and after site alteration; - 4. evaluate the significance of all predicted negative and positive effects on the various environmental considerations; - itemize and recommend all measures that can be taken to reduce or mitigate the predicted negative effects, including a timetable for implementation; - 6. evaluate the cumulative effect that the project (and any other known projects or activities) may have following implementation of any mitigation measures on the natural resource values and functions which make the natural feature(s) significant; and, - 7. conclude with a professional opinion on whether negative effects will occur, the significance of such effects, and whether ongoing monitoring is required. - 8.4.5.5 The Township may retain a qualified consultant to undertake an independent peer review of the Full EIS, at the expense of the applicant.

-- evaluate the cumulative effect that the project (and any other known projects or activities) may have following implementation of any mitigation measures on the natural resource values and functions which make the natural feature(s) significant; and, - 7. conclude with a professional opinion on whether negative effects will occur, the significance of such effects, and whether ongoing monitoring is required. - 8.4.6.5 The Township may retain a qualified consultant to undertake an independent peer review of the Full EIS, at the expense of the applicant.
-Council may also consult with the relevant public agencies prior to accepting the Environmental Impact Study." - 85.
-Section 8.4.6, Environmental Impact Statement, is hereby amended with the addition of the following subsection: - "8.4.6.13The Algonquins of Ontario shall be consulted on any Environmental Impact Studies related to proposed developments where areas of Algonquin interest and/or Native Values and/or the potential for aboriginal artifacts to be encountered have been identified." - 86.
-Section 8.4.7.2, Best Management Policies, is hereby amended by deleting the phrase "local municipalities." - 87.
-Section 8.4.9.1, Minimum Distance Separation, is hereby amended by deleting the phrase "uses permitted in the Agricultural Resource Policy Area" and replacing it with the phrase "agricultural uses." - 88.
-Section 8.4.10.2, Cash-in-Lieu, is hereby amended by deleting the phrase "Cash-in-lieu of Parking:" at the beginning of the section. - 89.
-Section 8.4.11, Development Control, Holding Provisions is hereby amended by changing the Section title to 8.4.11 Phasing Tools and making "Holding Provisions" a subtitle to Section 8.4.11.1. - Section 8.4.11.2, Holding Provisions, is hereby amended by deleting the phrase "a municipality" in the second sentence and replacing it with the phrase "the Township". - 91.
-Section 8.4.11.2, Holding Provisions, is hereby amended by deleting subsections 5 to 10 and renumber subsections 11 and 12 accordingly. - 92.
-Section 8.4.11, Development Control, Holding Provisions is hereby amended by adding the following subsections:
+Council may also consult with the relevant public agencies prior to accepting the Environmental Impact Study."

+- 89. Section 8.4.5, Environmental Impact Statement, is hereby amended with the addition of the following subsection: - "8.4.5.6The Algonquins of Ontario and/or identified First Nations shall be consulted on any Environmental Impact Studies related to proposed developments where areas of Algonquin interest and/or Native Values and/or the potential for aboriginal artifacts to be encountered have been identified." - 90.
+Section 8.4.6.2, Best Management Policies, is hereby amended by deleting the phrase "local municipalities." - 91.
+Section 8.4.8.1, Minimum Distance Separation, is hereby amended by deleting the phrase "uses permitted in the Agricultural Resource Policy Area" and replacing it with the phrase "agricultural uses." - 92.
+Section 8.4.9.2, Cash-in-Lieu, is hereby amended by deleting the phrase "Cash-in-lieu of Parking:" at the beginning of the section. - 93.
+Section 8.4.10, Development Control, Holding Provisions is hereby amended by changing the Section title to "8.4.11 Phasing Tools" and making "Holding Provisions" a subtitle to Section 8.4.10.1. - 94.
+Section 8.4.10.1, Holding Provisions, is hereby amended by deleting the phrase "a municipality" in the second sentence and replacing it with the phrase "the Township". - 95.
+Section 8.4.10.2, Holding Provisions, is hereby amended by deleting subsections 5 to 10 and renumber subsections 11 and 12 accordingly. - 96.
+Section 8.4.10, Development Control, Holding Provisions is hereby amended by adding the following subsections:

-"8.4.11.7 Subdivision Agreements
+\8.4.10.4 Subdivision Agreements